High Dynamic Range (HDR) offers broadcasters and content creators limitless expressive possibilities.

 The SRM files can be shared between multiple devices using the file transfer function of an MSU (Master Set-Up Unit) or via the USB memory storage.
 The files can be used to store a production team’s preferred conversion parameters, or to apply a pre-set value for each parameter.

 Preset SR Live MetaFiles and SR Live 3D LUTs

-There are two (2) kinds of SRM files have been provided.
-One is called “Standard Setting”, and the other one is “Versatile Setting”.
+There are two (2) kinds of SRM files that have been provided.
+One is called “Standard Setting,” and the other one is “Versatile Setting.”
 Users can select either a “Standard” or a choice of “Versatile” settings.
-The “Standard” is fixed and primarily intending to derive a conventional look of SDR images, while the “Versatile” settings provide a degree of control over the dispersion of brightness in the HDR signal.
+The “Standard” is fixed and primarily intended to derive a conventional look of SDR images, while the “Versatile” settings provide a degree of control over the dispersion of brightness in the HDR signal.

 On the other hand, with SDR signals, the luminance level must be strictly controlled.

-For this reason, when converting HDR signal to SDR signal, Gain setting decisions for HDR to SDR conversion can be more challenging especially when an input signal is painted/shaded in HDR domain that has a different brightness managing criteria.
+For this reason, when converting HDR signal to SDR signal, Gain setting decisions for HDR to SDR conversion can be more challenging, especially when an input signal is painted/shaded in an HDR domain that has a different brightness managing criteria.

-To address this challenge, versatile SR Live setting value that can maintain certain SDR image quality can be provided as a “Versatile Setting” SRM file.
+To address this challenge, versatile SR Live setting values that can maintain certain SDR image quality can be provided as a “Versatile Setting” SRM file.